11:00am - 1:00pm

 Event Details

-Tully House is privately owned.
-We are grateful to have exclusive permission to share this program on site for a limited number of guests.
-Guests must bring their own chairs and will enjoy a box lunch provided by Ancient Grounds Cafe.
-The cost is $25 per person for Aztec Museum members; $35 for non-members.
+This is a unique opportunity as the museum has exclusive permission for a limited number of guests on site.
+Guests must bring their own chairs and will enjoy a box lunch from Ancient Grounds Cafe.
+The cost is $40 per person for Aztec Museum members; $50 for non-members.
+(Cost includes the box lunch.)
 All proceeds benefit the Aztec Museum Association, a 501(c)3 nonprofit.
-Note: bee hives on site.
+Be aware ,there are bee hives on site.
 Port-a-potties will be available.
 Guests will meet at the Aztec Museum & Pioneer Village, 125 N. Main Avenue at 10:30am and carpool to the rural site in Flora Vista.
 (On-site parking limited.)
-Reservations are limited to 45; call 505-334-9829 for information or email amuseum@aztecmuseum.org.
+Reservations are limited to 45; call (505) 334-9829 for information.

 Upcoming Dates: